 Chia Yoghurt Protein Pudding with Fresh Fruit Salsa

-Whip up this simple and nutritious recipe in no time!
+Whip up this simple and nutritious Chia Yoghurt Pudding with Fresh Fruit Salsa in no time!
 Packed with calcium from Greek yoghurt and chia seeds, it’s great for bone health.
 Chia seeds go the extra mile with fibre and omega‑3 fats for a healthy heart.
 These protein‑rich puddings, paired with a zesty fruit salsa, make the ultimate nutrient‑rich snack to keep you energized and satisfied.
 Make with Everee #5 for the ultimate heart and bone health boost.
 The Chia pudding will stay fresh for 3–4 days in the fridge.

 500 ml unsweetened plain Greek yoghurt